hansb001/drones-iot-visual-recognition/WildFires/WILDFIRES.md

 - Create a Project
 - Create a Visual Recognition model - follow these [instructions](VISRECO.md)
 - Upload three zips to Cloud Storage
-- Create a class *Burned Home* - drag a zipfile
+- Create a class *Burned Home*
-- Create another class *Intact Home* - drag a zipfile
+- Create another class *Intact Home*
-- Create a negative class using the *Not Homes* images - drag a zipfile
+- Create a negative class using the *Not Homes* images
 - Train your model - wait a few minutes

 ## Step 4 - Test your model